webix-hub/gitbook-webix-jet/details/inner_events.md

 The event handler receives three parameters:

 - *url* - a string with the attempted URL
-- *view* - the parent view that contains subviews that are being changed
+- *view* - the parent view that contains a subview from the URL
 - *nav* - an object that defines navigation to the next view

 **nav** has three properties: